BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 31 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities, featuring grey, uppercase, sans-serif text on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This image displays the logos of two European financial regulatory authorities: ESMA (European Securities and Markets Authority) and EIOPA (European Insurance and Occupational Pensions Authority).
-The ESMA logo features its name surrounded by a circle of blue stars, while the EIOPA logo has a blue, stylized cube graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a close-up of the European Banking Authority (EBA) logo, featured below the title "THE RISK FACTORS GUIDELINES".
-The blue logo contains the white acronym "EBA" with a wave pattern and the full name "EUROPEAN BANKING AUTHORITY".

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 90. Correspondents must apply each of these EDD measures to respondents based in a non EEA country, but correspondents can adjust the extent of these measures on a risk